Baloouis/Blaster/README.md

 - That's it ! enjoy :)

 # Current Features :

-- 3 different game modes possible : Free For All, Teams, and Capture the Flag !
+- **3 fully playable game modes**: Free For All, Teams, and Capture the Flag, each with its own rules and match flow.
-- 7 different weapons with different logics such as Hitscan weapons ( Sniper Rifle, Shotgun, Pistol, ... ), Projectile weapons ( AR Rifle, Rocket Launcher, ... ) and Grenades.
-- Pickups for health/armor and speed/jump buffs.
+- **7 unique weapons**, featuring distinct behaviors such as hitscan (Sniper, Shotgun, Pistol), projectile-based logic (AR, Rocket Launcher), and throwable grenades.
+- **Complete weapon system** including firing, reloading, aiming, recoil, crosshair behavior, ammo management, and weapon swapping.
+- **Pickups** for health, armor, temporary movement power-ups (speed / jump height), and ammunitions.
-- Characters fully animated from scratch using IK, Blend Spaces, and Animation Montages to achieve responsive, layered animations that adapt smoothly to player actions and networked gameplay.
+- **Characters fully animated** from scratch, using IK, Blend Spaces, and Animation Montages for responsive, layered animation states that adapt smoothly to player actions and networked gameplay.
-- Start Menu with Multiplayer sessions management between players for every game mode.
+- **UI/GUI** including Start Menu for Multiplayer sessions management, and in-game HUD with replicated game state indicators.
+- **Multiplayer-ready gameplay design**, ensuring all core systems (weapons, movement, abilities, scoring, pickups) behave consistently across clients and server.

 # Implemented Multiplayer Features :
-- **Multiplayer Plugin** using Steam Online Subsytem : Hosting/Joining sessions online, with associated Lobby level and corresponding logic.
+- **Custom Multiplayer Plugin** integrating Steam Online Subsystem: Hosting/Joining sessions online, with associated Lobby level and session travel for all game modes.

-- Lag Detection and associated Warnings and Lag Compensation Techniques

-- Cheating Prevention with data validation on the Server ( checking infos like the client weapon’s fire rate )
+- **Lag Detection** including delay detection, and warnings.

+- **Full Replication Layer** for weapons, characters, gameplay states, scoring, match flow, and UI elements, to try and ensure consistent experience across clients.

+- **Cheat Mitigation** through server-side data validation (weapon fire rate, movement constraints, etc...) to prevent modified client behavior.

-- **Client-Side Prediction** :
-To prevent delay on the Client side for visualizing protected variables/actions like Ammo decreasing when firing, reloading animations starting locally before Server response, and going on/off aiming state.
+- **Client-Side Prediction** to prevent perceived delay on the Client side for visualizing replicated variables/actions like firing, ammo updates, aiming state, movement responsiveness, and animation triggers.

-- **Server-Side Rewind** :
-To try and compensate for possible Client lag when shooting a target.
+- **Server-Side Rewind** to try and compensate for possible Client lag when shooting a target :

-On the Server every frame we keep track of all players with approximative BoxCollision objects, and keep the saved info for a couple of seconds.
+--> On the Server every frame we keep track of all players with approximative BoxCollision objects, and keep the saved info for a couple of seconds.

 https://github.com/user-attachments/assets/dde64db3-d37b-41e0-b137-26b2697e0dcc

-Then, if on the Client the player’s character has shot somebody, the Server will check if at the exact time of the shot being fired the presumably shot character was in fact really on the path of the bullet.
+--> Then, if on the Client the player’s character has shot somebody, the Server will check if at the exact time of the shot being fired the presumably shot character was in fact really on the path of the bullet.
 If yes the Client shot is registered on the Server ( and sent to everyone else ), else it is ignored.

 https://github.com/user-attachments/assets/4236a1c3-cc3f-4d80-9519-86caa97252e3